thesavant42/retrorecon/README.md

 ![Screenshot](docs/screenshots/01-rr-text-logo.png)

-A Flask web application for exploring Wayback Machine data.
-It fetches CDX records, stores them in SQLite, and provides a UI to search, tag and manage the results.
+A Flask web application for exploring Wayback Machine data and analyzing HAR files.
+It fetches CDX records, imports HAR archives, stores them in SQLite, and provides a UI to search, tag and manage the results.

 ![Screenshot](docs/screenshots/Screenshot-001.png)